Katherine Farley, P.E. speaks at STEM Symposium

 Preservation and Redevelopment Strategy

 Due to its status as a local historic site, preserving the exterior façade of the structure was paramount.
-To comply with the preservation of historical sites and architectural area local codes without limiting the new development adjacent to this structure, the structural engineers and specialized restoration teams were required to devise an innovative solution that addresses several structural challenges and a robust repair and redesign strategy.
+To comply with local codes for the preservation of historical sites and architectural areas, while not limiting new development adjacent to this structure, the structural engineers and specialized restoration teams were required to devise an innovative solution that addresses several structural challenges and a robust repair and redesign strategy.
 The project aimed to blend historic preservation with modern luxury while maintaining the building's integrity and value.
 To protect the building during the construction of a new below-grade parking garage and basement, the structure was temporarily relocated.

 Structural Challenges and Solutions

 The historic 3-story structure plus roof measured 90 feet by 30 feet in plan and weighed just over one million pounds.
 The building exhibited substantial structural deterioration and decay due to its age and exposure to the harsh ocean environment, which damaged the CMU, wood-framed floors, and reinforced concrete beams and columns.
-To address this, the design-build team devised a two-pronged strategy – the first was to restore and strengthen the historic facade that was to be preserved as part of the new development, and the second was to demolish and reconstruct the structural elements that were beyond repair.
+To address this, the design-build team devised a two-pronged strategy: the first was to restore and strengthen the historic facade, which was to be preserved as part of the new development, and the second was to demolish and reconstruct the structural elements that were beyond repair.
 A demolition plan was implemented to tear down the two wings of the structure that were not designated as historic and carefully remove the interior structural elements of the main building while preserving its façade, chimneys, and exterior walls.
 The demolition of the building's interior began in June 2021 and included the roof, wood floors, concrete beams, and CMU walls, creating space for a new concrete frame consisting of cast-in-place (CIP) columns integrated with the existing CMU walls and new permanent elevated hybrid PT slabs.
-The new concrete frame was constructed using the form-and-place method, with the new columns and slabs doweled into the existing façade CMU.
+The new concrete frame was constructed using the form-and-place method, with the new columns and slabs dowelled into the existing façade CMU.
 New reinforced concrete columns were constructed integrally into the historic building facade.
-A new hybrid flat-plate slab system was used for the elevated floors, which incorporated post-tensioning (PT) in the east-west direction and conventional reinforcement in the north-south direction.
-The design team decided on PT in the east-west direction to minimize slab thickness and allow for maximum floor-to-ceiling heights.
+A new hybrid flat-plate slab system was employed for the elevated floors, incorporating post-tensioning (PT) in the east-west direction and conventional reinforcement in the north-south direction.
+The design team opted for PT in the east-west direction to minimize slab thickness and achieve maximum floor-to-ceiling heights.
 PT was not feasible in the north-south direction as stressing would have required partial destruction of the historic facade.
 Construction of the new concrete frame did not begin until late 2022 after the building had been relocated to its final position.

 Restoration and Strengthening of Historic Facade